kylemeador/symdesign/README.md

     setenv PYTHONPATH /yeates1/kmeador/symdesign:$PYTHONPATH

 If you want to contribute, please feel free to reach out kylemeador@g.ucla.edu and I will invite you as a collaborator on github.

----

-Align.py - Align terminal helices

-AnalyzeMutatedSequences.py - Look at mutations to a pdb file compared to a wildtype

-ASU.py - Design recap specific scripts for creating ASU's

-CommandDistributer.py - Used to submit job arrays to cassini

-DesignDirectory.py - Holds the DesignDirectory Class which is the interface between program flags, file input and output, and overall control of Pose state.
-Use this Class to create new design scripts from the underlying attributes and data which it has access to.

-ExpandASU.py - Expand origin centered cubic point group symmetries

-NanohedraWrap.py - Used to generate commands to run Nanohedra.py on cassini

-OrientOligomer.py - Orient a desired oligomer on the z-axis in a canonical setting

-PDB.py - The main PDB object manipulation class

-Pose.py - Class for encompassing PDB and related Structure objects, as well as the SymmetricModel and Model Classes for handling symmetry and multiple states of the same (or slightly mutated Structure objects)

-ProteinExpression.py - Investigate a PDB's sequence tags to see if there should be one appended at a certain termini

-QueryUniProtByPDBCode.py - find a uniprot ID for a PDB code

-SequenceProfile.py - Holds the SequenceProfile class with handles all sequence related data including fragment and evolutionary sequence profiles.
-Integrates the FragmentDatabase and calls and formats output from hhblits

-Structure.py - Houses Atom Class and all container Classes of Atom objects including Residue, Chain, Entity, and Structure

-SlurmControl.py - Random SLURM job handling stuff

-SymDesign.py - The master execution of the Nanohedra to Rosetta interface design to sequence selection pipeline for all SCM's.
-This is really what all the scripts above are set up to work for.

-SymDesignUtils.py - Tons of random functions used in above.
-Manipulating lists of PDB files, handling random files, generating position specific scoring matrices, multiple sequence alignments, handling fragment data, running multiprocessing, retrieving files from a directory, etc.

-WriteSBATCH.py - Useful to write a SBATCH template script using your specific parameters